 6. Cholesterol reduction

 Research further suggests that kombucha may help maintain healthy cholesterol levels and blood sugar levels.
 In studies with animals, kombucha was able to reduce levels of LDL cholesterol (or "bad cholesterol") while increasing levels HDL ("good cholesterol").

-When it comes to health problems, as cholesterol and blood pressure problems are common, it’s important to incorporate natural combatants into your diet in the form of good bacteria over harmful bacteria.
+When it comes to health problems, as cholesterol, blood pressure, and heart disease problems are common, it's important to incorporate natural combatants into your diet in the form of good bacteria over harmful bacteria.

 7. Energy enhancement

 In addition to small amounts of caffeine, kombucha contains energizing B vitamins and iron.
 The iron may increase hemoglobin in the blood, thereby enhancing oxygen flow.